BasedHardware/omi/docs/_developer/plugins/PromptBased.md

 #### For Memory Prompts:

-1. Download the FRIEND app on your device.
+1. Download the OMI app on your device.
 2. Enable developer settings in the app.
 3. Open a memory within the app.
 4. Click in the top right corner (3 dots menu).